 EFFECTIVE WAYS TO TRAP PILL BUGS INCLUDE:

-Citrus or fruit traps
+Citrus or fruit traps as a natural pill bug control method

 Cut the fruit in half and place it face down in the affected area.
 The pill bugs will be drawn to the fruit.
 Check traps in the morning, and dig down a bit to collect the rollie pollies.
 Fruit can often be used for 2-3 days in a row.

-Beer or yeast traps
+Beer or yeast traps as a natural pill bug control method

-Set a shallow container (such as a pie plate) with the rim flush to ground; fill with beer or 1-2 Tb yeast dissolved in water.
+Set a shallow container (such as a pie plate) with the rim flush to the ground; fill with beer or 1-2 Tb yeast dissolved in water.
 The rollie pollies will be drawn to the beer or yeast, fall in, and drown.

 Sick of losing my seedlings to rollie pollie damage, I wrapped the stems in duct tape (sticky side out) and it worked!
 The seedlings are thriving with no pest damage to the stems.
 This technique is quick, simple, and effective.
 I’ve also used newspaper and toilet paper rolls as collars effectively.

-Toilet paper tube collar
+Toilet paper tube collar as a natural pill bug control method

 Slide the tube over the seedling and into the soil.
 It’s best to have the collar buried an inch or two below the soil.

 I’ve had mixed success with this type of collar.
-Sometimes it works, other times the pill bugs get inside the collar.
+Sometimes it works.
+Other times the pill bugs get inside the collar.

 4. Overplant to overwhelm the rollie pollies in the garden